-A new automation supplier has targeted the traditional barriers to robotics—capital investment, programming time, job-to-job inflexibility—and offered manufacturers a different model.
+A new automation supplier has targeted the traditional barriers to robotics—capital investment, programming time, job-to-job inflexibility—and offers manufacturers a different model.
 Jordan Kretchmer, cofounder and CEO of Rapid Robotics in San Francisco (rapidrobotics.com), comes to manufacturing from the world of enterprise cloud software after selling his first business venture to Adobe.
 As he looked to start a new company, Kretchmer targeted industries applying business models based primarily on capital expenditures—an antiquated philosophy in his view.
 “I was looking for opportunities where there was desperately needed innovation to solve a big problem in the space,” Kretchmer says.
-“Where a new kind of business model that wasn’t capex would have a huge impact.”
+“Where a new kind of business model that wasn’t based on capex would have a huge impact.”

 Kretchmer and his partners found that opportunity in robotics for manufacturing, specifically automating machine-tending jobs that require the low-skilled/high-turnover workers many fabricators struggle mightily to find and keep.
-“Every manufacturer that we speak to has a 10-person-minimum open head count for operators, and that’s debilitating,” Kretchmer says.
+“Every manufacturer that we speak to has a 10-person minimum open head count for operators, and that’s debilitating,” Kretchmer says.
 “Their businesses are struggling; they cannot grow; they cannot scale; they’re turning down jobs because they can’t hire enough people to do this work, and that is what we’re here to solve.”

 Rapid Robotics’ solution: the Rapid Machine Operator (RMO)—a pre-programmed, six-axis collaborative robot (cobot) arm outfitted with vision and other sensors and controlled via an iPad.
 Rapid’s customers rent these “ready-to-work robotic machine operators” for $25,000/yr.
 For that cost, the customer receives a cobot arm with a 1-m reach and 10-kg payload capacity made by Aubo Robotics of Knoxville, Tenn. (aubo-robotics.com) that comes programmed to run a predetermined task.